sharifee786/Simple-ATM-Machine/README.md

 # Simple-ATM-Machine
-Simple ATM machine by using HTML,CSS and JavaScript.
+I developed this project simple ATM machine by using HTML,CSS and JavaScript.